Szapi/tagliatelle/docs/event-class.md

 ### 4. Static Enum

-A **static enum** has a predefined, fixed set of possible values known at compile time.
+A **static enum** is a text attribute with a predefined, fixed set of possible values known at compile time.

 Typical example:
 - log severity (`Debug`, `Info`, `Warning`, `Error`, `Fatal`)